Attaining near-ideal Dicke superradiance in expanded spatial domains: Attaining large superradiance using ENZ structures

-Here we choose a diamond cylinder square photonic crystal whose ENZ frequency is within the visible light range \cite{mello22apl}.
+Here we choose a diamond cylinder square photonic crystal whose ENZ frequency is within the visible light range \cite{mello22apl}, to demonstrate the efficiency for near-ideal and large-domain superradiance.
 The unit cell of this photonic crystal is depicted in Fig.~4(a), where the lattice constant $a=480.3$~nm, the radius of the cylinder $R=85.3$~nm and the refractive index of the cylinder is $n=2.41$, and the surrounding is air.
 The energy band diagram of the photonic crystal and the effective index of the structure can be found in Supplemental Material.
 Two panels of Fig.~4(b) show respectively the distribution of the electric field generated in space when an emitter is located at the center of the cylinder or the corner of the cell [see the two red stars in Fig.~4(a)].
 Here we calculate the field distribution of a 71$\times$71 cylindrical array, but in order to see the details clearly, only the 4$\times$4 array is shown here.
 According to Fig.~4(b), regardless of whether the source is at the center of the cylinder or the corner of the cell, the field distribution in the space changes periodically with the lattice.
 This periodic field distribution originates from the near-zero effective index.
 In addition, we observe that the dissipative coupling along the straight line at the corner is more uniform along the straight line at the center of the cylinder, because the electric field inside and outside the cylinder will change drastically.
-In other words, in order to obtain a more uniform decoherence matrix, it is better to place the emitter at the corner.
+In other words, if we randomly insert emitters in this ENZ photonic crystal, in order to obtain a more uniform decoherence matrix, it is better to place the emitters in the space around the cylinders rather than in them.
 Detailed information can be found in the Supplemental Material.